What You Need To Know

 Follow-Up and Apply Online

-- Complete any other follow-up items the employers indicated, including applying for positions online.
+Complete any other follow-up items the employers indicated, including applying for positions online.

-International Student Info
+International Student Experience

 We understand that being an international student seeking career experience in the U.S. presents some unique challenges.
 (As one who will eventually require sponsorship to continue work in the U.S. beyond CPT and OPT.)